RafikGerges/CEHv10-Notes/05 - Attacking a System -Password Cracking- Covering Tracks .md

 - **Two-Factor** - when you have two types of authentication such as something you know (password) and something you have (access card)

 - **Strength of passwords** - determined by length and complexity
-  - ECC says that both should be combined for the best outcome
+  - ECC says that min 8 characters long , includes 1 upper, 1 number, 1 special char
   - Complexity is defined by number of character sets used (lower case, upper case, numbers, symbols, etc.)
   - LAN Manager uses a 14-byte password